-Eduard N. Lorenz's original paper is deep, prescient, and surprisingly readable-look it up!
-Edward N. Lorenz (1917-2008) is often considered to be the discoverer of chaos, this is not true.
+The original paper on the Lorenz attractor by Eduard N. Lorenz is deep, prescient, and surprisingly readable-look it up!
+Edward N. Lorenz (1917-2008) is often considered to be the discoverer of chaos, this is not exactly true.
 Chaos was discovered by Japanese Professor of Electrical Engineering Yoshisuke Ueda (1936-).